 The Speech service is the unification of speech-to-text, text-to-speech, and speech-translation into a single Azure subscription.
-It's easy to speech enable your applications, tools, and devices with the Speech SDK, Speech Devices SDK, or REST APIs.
+It's easy to speech enable your applications, tools, and devices with the Speech CLI, Speech SDK, Speech Devices SDK, Speech Studio, or REST APIs.

 The Speech service has replaced Bing Speech API and Translator Speech.
-See How-to guides > Migration for migration instructions.
+See the Migration section for migration instructions.

-These features make up the Speech service.
-Use the links in this table to learn more about common use cases for each feature or browse the API reference.
+The following features are part of the Speech service.
+Use the links in this table to learn more about common use-cases for each feature, or browse the API reference.

 |Speech-to-Text||Real-time Speech-to-text||Speech-to-text transcribes or translates audio streams or local files to text in real time that your applications, tools, or devices can consume or display.
 Use speech-to-text with Language Understanding (LUIS) to derive user intents from transcribed speech and act on voice commands.||Yes||Yes|